AdamJThom/Thompson-resume/docs/index.md

 ## Education

-`2025-2027`
-__LDS Business College__, Salt Lake City, UT

-- Full academic scholarship with 4.0 GPA

-`Expected 2029`
 __Brigham Young University - Idaho__, Rexburg, ID

-- 4.0 Major GPA
+- Expected graduation of April 2024
+- Pursuing a Minor in Financial Management and a Certificate in Data Science

 ## Related Experience

-### Internships
+### A&A Accountant

-`January 2028 - June 2028`
+`January 2023 - Present`
-__Pacific Northwest National Lab__, Richland, WA

-- Worked on novel methods for soil sampling to reduce laboratory measurements
-- Used R and Visual Sample Plan to establish new sampling algorithms
-- Published a journal article in Environmental Quality.
+__Cooper Norman__, Rexburg, ID

+- Prepped  financial statements for audits and reviews.
+- Worked as teams to finish projects by deadlines.
+- Communicated needs and concerns with clients.

 ### Data Science Lead